HaxeFoundation/nekovm.org/pages/download.md

 ### Windows

-Compiled binaries can be found in the "artifacts" tab of each [AppVeyor build](https://ci.appveyor.com/project/HaxeFoundation/neko/history).
+Compiled binaries can be found in the "artifacts" tab of each [GitHub Actions build](https://github.com/HaxeFoundation/neko/actions/workflows/main.yml).

 ### Mac